Bg

 7 month old sleep schedule: Bedtime and nap schedule

-Headed toward a nap transition?
-At , your baby may be getting ready to shift to 2 naps, although most continue to need 3 naps for another month or so.
-We’ll provide you with sample schedules and everything you need to know about your 7 month old’s sleep at this stage of development.
+At, your baby may be doing many things, including getting ready to shift to 2 naps, although most continue to need 3 naps for another month or so.)
+In this article we’ll provide you with sample schedules and everything you need to know about your 7 month old’s sleep at this stage of development.

 Editor’s note